nealtodd/serverless-django/docs_src/djconeu-speedrun.md

 [source script](https://github.com/nealtodd/serverless-django/blob/master/samples/speedrun.sh).

 In this example `${SITE}` is the name of the project being created and also used to name related things like S3 buckets.

-In my talk this was `speedrun-live`.
+The IAM User name in this example is `iam-zappa`.

 If you happen to read this before my talk an example is at this "Here's One I Made Earlier" site:
 [speedrun-hoime.bygge.net](https://speedrun-hoime.bygge.net).